fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/3_classes_and_objects_2.md

 ### More about `self`
 `self` can refer to different things depending on where it is used.
 For example, so far we've seen two clear use cases for `self`:
   1. Use `self` when calling setter methods from within the class.
 In our earlier example we showed that `self` was necessary in order for our `change_info` method to work properly.
 We had to use `self` to allow Ruby to disambiguate between initializing a local variable and calling a setter method.
+    - Note that the `initialize` method is not counted as a setter method by itself - we need to use an instance variable for `initialize`, unless we have defined the setter method already using `attr_*`.
   2. Use `self` for class method definitions.

 Let's work through an example: